JDKrasnick/MarketSent/README.md

   Real-time sentiment analysis dashboard for stock market discussions.
 Analyzes Reddit posts from finance communities using AI-powered sentiment analysis to track how investors feel about specific tickers.

   Try it out here!: https://market-sent.vercel.app/

+  (Note: It's possible my Render instance spun down with inactivity, if so visit here to restart it: https://marketsent.onrender.com, then check again)

   ## Features